AlgyJr/ios_guides/Fixing-Xcode.md

 If the issue is building, the first step is to clean the build, which will force a clean build from scratch.
 Choose *Product*, and *Clean*.

+### Reset the Simulator

+Launch the iOS Simulator.
+From the *iOS Simulator* menu, choose *Reset Content and Settings...*, and click *Reset* to confirm.

 ### Delete Derived Data

 Choose *Window* -> *Organizer*.
 Select the *Projects* tab.
 Select your project on the left.
 Next to the *Derived Data* line, there click the *Delete* button.